Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Discussion Future Work

 \subsection{Safety Classifier}

-\shortsection{Start point of the classifier} We focus on the structures \(f_{1,1+\delta}\), \ie contiguous sets of decoders starting with the first layer.
+\shortsection{Start point of the classifier} We focus on the structures \(f_{1,1+\delta}\): contiguous sets of decoders starting at the first layer.
 This allowed to locate the end of the safety classifier by evaluating the performance of the corresponding candidates.
-However, it may be that the classifier does not start at the first layer.
+However, the classifier may not start at the beginning.
 Therefore, studying structures \(f_{i,i+\delta}\) with \(i>1\) may be of interest to refine the extraction but introduce a new dimension of complexity.
-Since the input space of decoder \(i\) must match the output space of decoder \(i-1\), new techniques need to be introduced to allow the creation of candidates that truly use the information of the structure.
-For example, a candidate classifier based on \(f_{i,i+\delta}\) should not use information from \(f_{1,i-1}\) or learn new information outside the mapping from structure representations to classification.
+Since the input space of decoder \(i\) must match the output space of decoder \(i-1\), new techniques need to be introduced to allow the creation of candidates that truly capture the information of the structure.
+For example, a candidate classifier based on \(f_{i,i+\delta}\) should not use information from \(f_{1,i-1}\).
 We leave such explorations to future work.

 \shortsection{Labels} Part of our approach involves obtaining the classifications from the LLM.
 This involves two steps: generating the output from the LLM, then mapping this output text to a class, using the classification rule \(\mathcal{R}\) defined in \autoref{section:methodo-problem}.
 LLMs are deployed in a way that allows nondeterministic outputs, leading to probabilities of refusal and compliance.
-To ensure reproducibility and reduce computational costs, we set the temperature to 0.
-However, studying the temperature and how it influences the probabilities of labels would lead to a more precise understanding of safety classifier and its decision boundary.
+To ensure reproducibility and reduce computational costs, we set the temperature to 0 in our experiments.
+Studying the temperature and its influence over the probabilities of labels would lead to a more precise understanding of safety classifier and its decision boundary.
 We leave this study to future work.

 \shortsection{Finding optimal depth} From an adversarial perspective, finding the position of the safety classifier is crucial, as it can be expensive to run the attack on various candidates.
 A first strategy to pinpoint the most likely optimal depth would be to follow the procedure of \autoref{section:subspace-analysis}, \ie using the silhouette score.
 However, the adversary may be constrained in resources and have limited GPU memory.
 In that case, multiple strategies are possible, such as starting at the maximum candidate size for the GPU memory and lowering it or doing a binary search on the candidate size.